ewats13/Data-Structures-Algorithms/README.md

 HW03 - Compare the execution times of Insertion Sort and Merge Sort algorithms. <br />
 HW05 - Compare the execution times of Heap Sort and Merge Sort algorithms. <br />
 HW06 - Compare the execution times of Quicksort and Randomized Quicksort algorithms when sorting arrays consisting of elements that are already sorted.
-Next, compare the execution times of the Randomized Quick Sort and Merge Sort algorithms when sorting randomly        populated arrays of various sizes.
+Next, compare the execution times of the Randomized Quick Sort and Merge Sort algorithms when sorting randomly        populated arrays of various sizes. <br />
+HW08 - Compare the execution times of Counting Sort and Merge Sort algorithms.